 - 1 (28-ounce) can whole peeled tomatoes

 - 2 bay leaves

-- 1 preserved (or pickled) lemon thinly sliced
+- 1 Preserved (or Picked) Lemon, thinly sliced

-- Top the stew with the preserved/pickled lemon, and herby fried bread
+Top the stew with the preserved/picked lemon, and herby fried bread.